attakinsky/encryptable/readme.md

 It is a simple trait that allows you to encrypt and decrypt on the fly multiple fields in your Eloquent models.

-And no, it's not just another encryption package for Eloquent.
 This is designed to solve what others can not do: decrypt the answers by API, especially in Lumen.
+It's not just another encryption package for Eloquent.

 ## Install on Laravel/Lumen 5.5+